juhench/voktrain/README.md

 ```
 Press newline.
 It can take a while until the Ubuntu subsystem has been updated and the required software packages have been installed.
 This will install Python, all required packages, and the voktrain software.
 At the end, a message should appear that the voktrain software was installed.
 You can now close the WSL window.

+In order to run the voktrain software, the easiest way is to add a shortcut to the desktop.
+Here is a shortcut as an example. https://github.com/juhench/voktrain/blob/2d48cbc753cd474b52b8dd80f1e84f7af4905435/Vokabeltrainer.lnk